 Is liver good for you?
 If you can learn to enjoy (or mask) the taste, many people love beef liver for its high nutrient content.

 In order to be sure you get enough selenium in your diet, aim to incorporate a variety of foods with selenium into your meals.
-Here are some mouth-watering recipes that include plenty of selenium:
+Here are some mouth-watering recipes that include plenty of this trace element:

 - Grilled Burgers and Vegetables Recipe